Our Secret Sauce

 Team Sports: The vast majority of our team is made up of former college athletes, and even now fitness and sports are an important part of many of our lives.
 We weightlift, ride bikes, jog, run marathons, paddle kayaks, do yoga and play tennis, rugby or flag football.
 In my case, football has been important in my life – as a player and as a coach.
 I was a football coach at Saratoga High School for 23 years, and in no small part has my coaching experience shaped the evolution of this firm.

-As a defensive coordinator at an academically-oriented high school I met many talented scholar athletes, including Adam Oreglia, Adam Sato, Joe, Marc, Matt, Phil and Robert.
+As a defensive coordinator at an academically-oriented high school I met many talented scholar athletes, including Adam Oreglia, Adam Sato, Joe, Marc, Mathew, Matt Casas, Matt Keating, Phil and Robert.
 As their football coach I had the unique opportunity to work closely with them during their formative years.
 I saw their academic capabilities, evaluated their work ethics and observed how they coped with adversity.
 I've seen them play hurt, rally to steal victory from defeat and mature into exactly the sort of disciplined, smart, hard-working teammates I believe I needed to reach my potential as an investor.
 But most important of all, I know each of them well enough to have the absolute trust and confidence in them to be team players and to always do the right thing.
 This stuff can’t be learned from resumes or interviews.

 I have built this firm with an eye firmly on the future.
 Twenty years from now the younger generation at our firm will be the same age as our more senior teammates are today.
 Our work environment, culture and chemistry foster perpetual continuity.
 As we learn and grow together through continuous execution of our investment process and absolute commitments to life-long learning, we only expect to get better and better over time.
 I am confident that SaratogaRIM is well positioned to serve our clients and prosper long after I am gone.